Twilight of the Superheroes: The proposal

 A side story would show a decaying superhero ghetto where decrepit versions of old heroes live.
 In the final part of the present time framing device it would be revealed that Hunter and Constantine had traveled back in time not to prevent the future they came from, but to ensure its coming true.
 The final battle depicted in the book resulted in humanity being freed from the control of superheroes, a prospect that Hunter and Constantine supported.

 The series would have restored the DC Multiverse, which had been eliminated in the 1985 mini-series Crisis on Infinite Earths, but the series would also have been a significantly darker take on DC characters than had previously been published, with many of the future versions of the heroes depicted as murderers, perverts, and tyrants.
 A central plot element of the series, for example, involves the Question investigating the bondage-themed murder of someone who turns out to be Billy Batson.

+In the end, the wedding between the Houses of Thunder and Steel is attacked by the allied houses and the alien army, killing many heroes including Superman and Martian Manhunter, who had killed Batson under the guise of a call girl and disguised himself as Captain Marvel.
+After the alien army appear victorious, Batman's army of non-powered superheroes, aided by Constantine, attack and reveal that Constantine had made a dealer with the armies of the antimatter universe Qward to invade their own homeworlds and force them away from Earth.
+As Constantine and Rip Hunter talk, the former realizes that a lot of what came to pass did because of what his future counterpart told him he should do, and after reading a letter from his future self, is angered at being outsmarted.
+He thus takes revenge, and aims to prevent that future from happening, by turning down talking with a woman whom his future self married.

+Legacy

 The series was never commissioned, but copies of Moore's detailed notes have appeared on the Internet and in print, despite the efforts of DC, which considers the proposal its property.
 A number of story elements from Twilight of the Superheroes have made their way into works later published by DC Comics.
 The 1991 crossover Armageddon 2001, for example, involves a messenger from the future traveling to the present to convince superheroes to avoid a disastrous future.
-A dark future vision of superheroes as irresponsible was shown in the series Kingdom Come.
+A dark future vision of superheroes as irresponsible was shown in the series Kingdom Come, although Alex Ross would later state that he had already come up with the series concept and not heard of Moore's proposal until James Robinson noted the similarities.
 DC later introduced a more flexible approach to continuity, similar to what Moore proposed, with the idea of Hypertime.
 Finally, the miniseries Infinite Crisis, along with the series 52, reintroduced the multiverse to DC comics.
 Other changes to individual characters that appear in the proposal, such as the Teen Titan Cyborg becoming almost wholly mechanical, were introduced as well.